jimohib/cssr4africa/cssr_system/robotLocalization/ReadMe.md

   <img src="CSSR4AfricaLogo.svg" alt="CSSR4Africa Logo" style="width:50%; height:auto;">
 </div>

 The `robotLocalization` ROS node provides accurate pose estimation capabilities for the Pepper humanoid robot using visual landmark detection and sensor fusion.
-This node combines ArUco marker detection from RGB and depth cameras with odometry data to deliver robust 6-DOF pose estimation in indoor environments.
+This node combines ArUco marker detection from RGB and depth cameras with odometry data to deliver robust pose estimation in indoor environments.

 The package implements both triangulation (RGB-only) and trilateration (RGB-D) algorithms for absolute pose computation from detected landmarks, then maintains continuous positioning through odometry integration.
 The system supports periodic automatic pose correction and on-demand pose reset services for reliable localization in dynamic environments.

 # Documentation
-Accompanying this code is the deliverable report that provides a detailed explanation of the code and how to run the tests.
+Accompanying this code is the deliverable report that provides a detailed explanation of this node and its software.
 The deliverable report can be found in [D4.2.4 Robot Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.4.pdf).

 # Run the Robot Localization Node
 ## Physical Robot